 This simple little activity using just crayons is familiar.
 Most children will have used crayons before, and they can draw whatever they want.
 If a child doesn’t do it, don’t push, your relationship is new and going slowly is key.
 Make sure to print off a few extras because the one “trick” I do use to encourage the children is to do the activity myself.
-Since I use this as a free choice activity that means I may end up doing a few of these for myself.
+Since I use this as a free choice activity, I may end up doing a few of these for myself.

-Don’t forget to take photos and send a quick email to your students’ parents thanking them for sharing their kids with you, telling them how excited you are to spend the school year with their children and the best way to contact you during and after the school day.
-So much of teaching preschool is about the family connection and starting on a good foot is much better than trying to patch up miscommunication later.
+Don’t forget to take first day of preschool keepsake photos and send a quick email to your students’ parents thanking them for sharing their kids with you, telling them how excited you are to spend the school year with their children and the best way to contact you during and after the school day.
+So much of teaching preschool is about the family connection, Starting on a good foot is much better than trying to patch up miscommunication later.

 ** A reader requested a last day of school version – see it and print it out here!